brikis98/yevgeniy-brikman-homepage/_posts/2014-07-15-clean-code.md

 > Master programmers think of systems as stories to be told rather than programs to be written.

-> The proper use of comments is to compensate for our failure to express ourself in code.
+> The proper use of comments is to compensate for our failure to express yourself in code.
 Note that I used the word failure.
 I meant it.
 Comments are always failures.
 We must have them because we cannot always figure out how to express ourselves without them, but their use is not a cause for celebration.

 > "Objects are abstractions of processing.
 Threads are abstractions of schedule." —James O. Coplien